Data Analytics in Project Management: Enhancing Decision-Making and Outcomes

 1. Define Goals

-For example, reduce task delays or prevent budget overruns.
+For example, reduce task delays, optimize workflows, or prevent budget overruns.

 2. Collect Data